 The Wurlitzer electric piano gives it a distinctive tinny tone that was described by Freddie as “tinny and horrible”, but also that it had the “desired effect”.

-Multi-part Queen vocal harmonies and guitar licks make this a quintessential Queen classic.
+Multi-part Queen vocal harmonies and guitar licks make You're My Best Friend a quintessential Queen classic.

 16. Heaven for Everyone

 Heaven for Everyone was originally written by Queen drummer Roger Taylor for his side-project with Freddie Mercury named The Cross in 1988.